Legalization of Marijuana – Pros and Cons

-For the most part, enforcement of marijuana regulations has fallen to the states, with the exception of the legislation resulting from the federal government’s “War on Drugs”, among some others.
-With the recent medical legalization in New York and the discussions surrounding decriminalization in the Capitol, states are beginning to explore their options once more.
-Public opinion, too, has seen a dramatic shift in recent years, with 58% of respondents in a 2013 Gallup poll saying they believe that the drug should be legalized – a massive 46% increase since the question was first polled by the organization in 1969.
+For the most part, enforcement of marijuana regulations has fallen to the states, with the exception of the legislation resulting from the federal government’s “War on Drugs,” among some others.
+With the recent medical legalization in New York and the discussions surrounding decriminalization in the nation's capital, states are beginning to explore their options once more.
+Public opinion, too, has seen a dramatic shift in recent years, with 58% of respondents in a 2013 Gallup poll saying they believe that the drug should be legalized — a massive 46% increase since the question was first polled by the organization in 1969.

 The question, then, is whether or not this renewed interest in legalization is representative of the correct course for the country.
 There are certainly dedicated proponents on both sides of the debate, each with widely varying viewpoints and concerns.
 Here are some of the central arguments both for and against marijuana legalization.

 The medical benefits of marijuana are somewhat underexplored due to its status as an illegal substance, but in a recent WebMD survey, 69% of responding doctors said that, in their observation, the drug can be helpful in the treatment of certain conditions.
-67% went on to say that marijuana should be a medically available option, and 56% supported making it entirely legal nationwide.
+Sixty-seven percent went on to say that marijuana should be a medically available option, and 56% supported making it entirely legal nationwide.

 While research on the subject may still be emerging, anecdotal and observed evidence suggests that cannabis can potentially alleviate symptoms of a number of chronic illnesses, with the epilepsy community being one of the most vocal supporters of medical legalization.
 The substance can also, evidence suggests, be applied successfully to relieving chronic pain caused by cancer or multiple sclerosis.